rocky-jaiswal/my_blogs/content/2023-09-16-java-reactive-composed.md

 It seems now lately Java has improved a lot, Java 17 has closed a lot of gap between languages like Kotlin (which is what I loved working on in my free time) and also with the introduction of “Virtual Threads” the future of Java looks bright.
 Spring Boot allows developers to avoid a lot of boilerplate (in exchange of “magic” like Rails does) and offers a seriously good platter of features.
 So perhaps it is time to have a re-look at Java.

-But since I like a little bit of FP, Async style of code let us look at some ways to do this in modern Java using Spring / Micronaut.
+But since I like a little bit of FP, async style of code let us look at some ways to do this in modern Java using Spring / Micronaut.

 ### Blocking is wasteful